SaarvikJaiswal/PROJECTDEMOCRACY_201B340/README.md

 # PROJECTDEMOCRACY
 This project is for promoting democracy in the world.
 America is a democracy.
+Bhutan is not a democracy.